envdes/clmu-app/docs/container/intro.rst

 Python for urban climate exploration
 ------------------------------------
-We apply some Python codes to help run a case of CLM to explore urban climate.
+We apply some Python code to help run a case of CLM to explore urban climate.